 - 3.7.1 At this final station, contestants must call for "stand clear," then sound a horn or bell by hand, and then perform a controlled descent, landing on a target on the ground.
-The contestant is not required to lanyard in prior to sounding the horn or bell by hand.
-(2011) - 3.7.2 To be scored as completing the task at the landing station, the contestant must first sound the horn or bell with their hand then land on the ground in a standing position. - 3.7.3 A contestant who doesn't land and remain in a standing position (i.e., touches the ground with any part of the body other than feet) will not have correctly completed the task. - 3.7.4 The target for the landing shall be 2 meters in diameter.
-A 1-meter-diameter solid circle is drawn in the center of the target and is identified as the bull's-eye of the target.
-(2011) - 3.7.5 A contestant can receive up to 4 additional points for landing in a standing position on the 2-meter diameter target.
-Contestants will be scored based on the first point of contact when their feet touch the landing target.
-(See Work Climb score sheet) When a contestant lands, neither foot can be moved from the point where it first touched the ground.
-If a contestant moves his/her foot from the first point of contact to increase his/her score with the second foot, no landing points will be awarded.
-(2010)-(2011) - 3.7.5 Contestants can receive up to 4 additional points for landing in a standing position on the 2-meter-diameter target.
+The contestant is not required to lanyard-in prior to sounding the horn or bell by hand. - 3.7.2 To be scored as completing the task at the landing station, the contestant must first sound the horn or bell with their hand, then land on the ground in a standing position. - 3.7.3 A contestant who doesn't land and remain in a standing position (i.e., touches the ground with any part of the body other than feet) will not have correctly completed the task. - 3.7.4 The target for the landing shall be 2 meters in diameter.
+A 1-meter-diameter solid circle is drawn in the center of the target and is identified as the bull's-eye of the target. - 3.7.5 Contestants can receive up to 4 additional points for landing in a standing position on the 2-meter-diameter target.
 Contestants must score with both feet planted and under control.
-When a contestant lands with one foot, that foot must remain stationary until the second foot is planted, at this time the score will be determined.
-A contestant can land outside the target with the initial contact foot and step into the Bulls-eye to increase points however, should the contestant attempt to increase points by moving the initial contact foot, zero bonus landing (bulls-eye) points will be awarded.
-(2011) - 3.7.6 If any part of the foot touches the line, a contestant is scored as going outside the line.
-(Example: One foot on the outer circle line and the second foot out of the outer circle is scored as no points.) - 3.7.7 Time stops when a contestant has landed, is in a standing position, and has fully disconnected the climbing line and friction hitch from the tree climbing saddle/harness.
+When a contestant lands with one foot, that foot must remain stationary until the second foot is planted; at this time the score will be determined.
+A contestant can land outside the target with the initial contact foot and step into the bull's-eye to increase points however, should the contestant attempt to increase points by moving the initial contact foot, zero bonus landing (bull's-eye) points will be awarded.

-- 3.7.8 A contestant who does not sound the horn or bell by hand before descending will not receive any points for completing the task or any additional points at the landing station, and additionally no time points will be awarded.
+- 3.7.6 If any part of the foot touches the line, a contestant is scored as going outside the line.
+(Example: One foot on the outer circle line and the second foot out of the outer circle is scored as no points.) - 3.7.7 Time stops when a contestant has landed, is in a standing position, and has fully disconnected the climbing line and friction hitch from the tree climbing saddle/harness. - 3.7.8 A contestant who does not sound the horn or bell by hand before descending will not receive any points for completing the task or any additional points at the landing station, and additionally, no time points will be awarded.
 (2012) - 3.7.9 A mark on the lower part of the tree shall be made to indicate the start of the landing zone.
-A contestant who touches the tree below that mark or other objects below the mark will be deemed to have landed and will receive no landing (bulls-eye) points for that station. - 3.7.12 If a contestant falls during the landing, a 3-point penalty is assessed, and no points are awarded for the landing station.
-The contestant is considered to have fallen on the landing if any part of the contestant's body, other than the feet, contacts the ground during the landing.
-(2010) (2011) - 3.7.15 A contestant may receive up to 4 additional points for landing on the target.
-Landing with both feet entirely in the bull's eye is worth 4 points.
-(See appendix for points awarded for each of the rings on the target.)
-(2010) (2011)
+A contestant who touches the tree below that mark or other objects below the mark will be deemed to have landed and will receive no landing (bull's-eye) points for that station.